James Trail

 James Trail (19 December 1745 - 16 August 1808) was a British lawyer and Tory politician, serving as the Member of Parliament for Orford between 1802 and 1806.

 Early life

 Trail was a graduate of University of Glasgow before then going on to achieve an LLB at the Middle Temple.

 Personal life

-His brother, Henry Trail, was also a MP.
+His brother, Henry Trail, was also an MP.
 In 1798, he married Clarissa Catherine Trail (née Porter).